perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
-- Hide all suggestions for more minimalistic look
 - Scrollable widget page
 - Weather on top panel